Supply Chain Optimisation with Python

 - Scenario 1: initial parameters

-- Scenario 2: we increase the production capacity of India (x2)
+- Scenario 2: We increase the production capacity of India (x2)

 - Scenario 3: surging shipping costs due to container shortage